Metaksya/Employee-Management-System/README.md

 Functions:

 findSuitableEmployee:
 Purpose: Locates an employee suitable for a given department and work complexity.

-Algorithm:
-Iterates through the employee array to find a match based on the department and complexity criteria.
+Algorithm:Iterates through the employee array to find a match based on the department and complexity criteria.
 Employs nested if-else conditions to match the complexity ranges with years of experience required.

 assignWork:

 Purpose: Assigns a task to an employee based on task description and complexity.
 Algorithm:
 Analyzes the task description to determine the appropriate department.
 Calls findSuitableEmployee to assign the task to a suitable employee based on department and complexity.